-Research strand B69 focuses on the topic of 'Disruptive technologies in peace and security' (DTPS), defined as current and future technological developments that can have significant implications for international security and international law.
+Research strand B1 focuses on the topic of 'Disruptive technologies in peace and security' (DTPS), defined as current and future technological developments that can have significant implications for international security and international law.
 This thematic lens thus relates to the potential impacts of certain technologies rather than their 'digital' or 'emerging' nature.
 The types of disruptive technologies that this strand conducts research on include military AI, autonomous weapon systems, data-driven warfare, biochemical weapons, and conventional weapons or dual use technologies with a disruptive potential (e.g. small arms, commercial drones with the potential to be weaponised, cybersurveillance).
-Other technologies with major security implications that warrant further research include, for instance, AI-enabled drone swarms, maritime high tech, hypersonic weapons, the weaponisation of space, or implantable brain-machine interfaces.70 Disruptive technologies pose serious risks for peace and security, and as such are an important object of research on current and future global challenges.71
+Other technologies with major security implications that warrant further research include, for instance, AI-enabled drone swarms, maritime high tech, hypersonic weapons, the weaponisation of space, or implantable brain-machine interfaces.2 Disruptive technologies pose serious risks for peace and security, and as such are an important object of research on current and future global challenges.3

 In the context of this research focus, the researchers reflect in particular on how to regulate disruptive technologies in peace and security in a way that promotes the public interest.
 As a starting point, the notion of public interest is used to refer to common or general good, to the interest of a community or society as a whole.
-It is understood as related to the idea of public values, defined as societal values such as - for instance - the rule of law, accountability, fundamental freedoms, human dignity and human agency.
+It is understood as related to the idea of public values, defined as societal values such as - for instance the rule of law, accountability, fundamental freedoms, human dignity and human agency.
 In this approach, public interests are viewed as reflecting diverse fundamental and societal values that may conflict and on which there might be no agreement.

-Considerations of public interests and public values, especially at the international level, inevitably raise difficult questions regarding both the substantive aspect (Which interests and community as a whole?
-What is the meaning of public interests in relation to the international law in realising public interests?) and the procedural dimension (Who decides what is in the public interest?
+Considerations of public interests and public values, especially at the international level, inevitably raise difficult questions regarding both the substantive aspect (Which interests and communities are to be considered?
+What is the meaning of public interests in relation to the international community as a whole?
+Which values are to be protected and promoted?
+What is the role of (international) law in realising public interests?) and the procedural dimension (Who decides what is in the public interest?
 Who takes part in the process of identification and balancing of values and interests?).
-The two lines of research described below relate to these broader
+The two lines of research described below relate to these broader framing questions, and with our research we

-69 Strand Composition (as of 1 January 2022): Dr Berenice Boutin, Prof. Dr Thilo Marauhn, Dr Magdalena Pacholska, Dr Sadjad Soltanzadeh, Dr Tomasz Zurek, Klaudia Klonowska, Taylor Woodcock.
-Early 2022 a (part-time) Postdoctoral Researcher in Arms Control Law will join the research strand.
+Strand Composition (as of 1 January 2022): Dr Berenice Boutin, Senior Researcher in International Law; Prof. Dr Thilo Marauhn, Professor of Arms Control Law; Dr Magdalena Pacholska, Postdoctoral Researcher in International Law, Marie Skłodowska-Curie Fellow; Dr Sadjad Soltanzadeh, Postdoctoral Researcher in Ethics of Technology; Dr Tomasz Zurek, Postdoctoral Researcher in Computer Science; Klaudia Klonowska, PhD Researcher in International Law; Taylor Woodcock, PhD Researcher in International Law.
+Early 2022, a (part-time) Postdoctoral Researcher in Arms Contol Law will join the research strand

-70 All of which are of an increased concern, see: Zachary Kallenborn, 'Meet the Future Weapon of Mass Destruction, the Drone Swarm', Bulletin of the Atomic Scientists, 5 April 2021; Joel Coito, 'Maritime Autonomous Surface Ships: New Possibilities-and Challenges-in Ocean Law and Policy' (2021) 97 International Law Studies 259; John A. Tirpak, 'The U.S. Is Playing Catch-Up on Hypersonics.
-Here's How', Air Force Magazine, 25 March 2021; Joe Saballa, 'Australian Military to Establish New \$7 Billion Space Division', The Defense Post, 20 May 2021; Darrell Etherington, 'Watch a monkey equipped with Elon Musk's Neuralink device play Pong with its brain', TechCrunch, 9 April 2021; Kris Osborn, 'Future Wars Will Be Fought on the "Hyperactive Battlefield'", The National Interest, 4 July 2021.
+2 All of which are of an increased concern, see: Zachary Kallenborn, 'Meet the Future Weapon of Mass Destruction, the Drone Swarm', Bulletin of the Atomic Scientists, 5 April 2021; Joel Coito, 'Maritime Autonomous Surface Ships: New Possibilities-and Challenges-in Ocean Law and Policy' (2021) 97 International Law Studies 259; John A. Tirpak, 'The U.S. Is Playing Catch-Up on Hypersonics.
+Here's How', Air Force Magazine, 25 March 2021; Joe Saballa, 'Australian Military to Establish New \$7 Billion Space Division', The Defense Post, 20 May 2021; Darrell Etherington, 'Watch a monkey equipped with Elon Musk's Neuralink device play Pong with its brain', TechCrunch, 9 April 2021; Kris Osborn, 'Future Wars Will Be Fought on the "Hyperactive Battlefield"', The National Interest, 4 July 2021.